DBOS-project/apiary/README.md

 Welcome to Apiary!
 Apiary is a transactional function-as-a-service (FaaS) framework for building database-oriented applications such as microservices and web service backends.
-Apiary provides an easy-to-use Java interface that supports general computation and offers good performance, strong consistency guarantees, and powerful new observability features such as automatic data provenance tracking.
+Apiary provides an easy-to-use Java interface that supports general computation and offers excellent performance, strong consistency guarantees, and powerful new observability features such as automatic data provenance capture.
-Apiary is an ongoing research project within the larger MIT-Stanford [DBOS](https://dbos-project.github.io/) collaboration;
+Apiary is an ongoing research project within the MIT-Stanford [DBOS](https://dbos-project.github.io/) collaboration;
 we are interested in any feedback you can provide to improve the project so it better meets developers' needs.

-The idea behind Apiary is that you store all your application's long-lived state in a database (which you were likely already doing), then we run every function in your application as a database transaction.
+Apiary is based around two ideas which we believe can radically simplify many applications:

+1. Store all long-lived application state in a database.
+2. Access this state only through database transactions.

+An Apiary application is composed of _transactional functions_, which are regular Java functions that use SQL to talk to the database, but which execute as ACID database transactions.
-You write your functions in regular Java, using SQL to talk to the database, and we schedule and run these functions, providing three exciting features:
+We provide interfaces to write these functions, compose them into larger programs, and schedule and run them.
+Apiary provides three exciting features:

-* Advanced observability capabilities by combining data provenance information recorded in the database with control flow information captured by functions--we automatically record anything your application ever does in easy-to-query database tables.
-* Improved performance in a distributed setting through aggressive co-location of compute and data.
+* High performance, especially in a distributed setting, through aggressive co-location of compute and data.
-* Strong consistency for programs, including easy cross-function and even cross-application transactional guarantees.
+* Strong consistency for programs, including exactly-once semantics for program execution and cross-function or even cross-application transactional guarantees.
+* Data provenance capture for observability: we automatically  record every function execution and every operation functions performs on data, then store this information in easy-to query database tables to aid in debugging, monitoring, and auditing.

 Apiary currently supports two database backends, Postgres and VoltDB, although we're open to supporting more in the future.

 To get you started, we've written
 [a tutorial](https://github.com/DBOS-project/apiary/tree/main/postgres-demo) showing you how to build a simple social network